William Carter Kinggett

 By the time the 1910 US Census arrived, in May of that year, William was living away from his wife and son in Richmond City.
 He can be seen on line 73 of this census image.
 Click on the image to view a larger version, but please bear with it while it loads.

-I lose William in the available records between 1910 and 1918.
-By the latter year, he had married again, this time to a lady called Hazel Dorcas Walker.
-The question arises, therefore, as to whether he was divorced or whether this was a bigamous marriage.
-What makes this suspicious, at least to my police mind, is the fact that he seems to have pretended that he was some 7 years younger than he actually was.
+I lose William in the available records between 1911 and 1918.
+By the latter year, he had apparently married again, this time to a lady called Hazel Dorcas Schenck, though I can find no marriage records for this event.
+The question arises, therefore, as to whether he was divorced or whether this was what we used to call a "common law marriage", which is where there is no formal marriage, but they live together as husband and wife.
+The other alternative is that there was a marriage, but it was bigamous.
+What makes this suspicious, at least to my police mind, is the fact that he seems to have pretended that he was some 7 years younger than he was.

-In 1918 William was required to register for potential service during the latter stages of World War 1.
-His draught registration card is reproduced below, and you can clearly see he was now claiming to be born in 1885.
+In 1918 William was required to register for potential service during the latter stages of World War 1, when America finally decided to lend a hand!
+His draught registration card is reproduced below, and you can clearly see he was now claiming to be born in 1885!

 William continues this throughout the rest of his life, including the 1920 US Census where he again claims to have been born in 1885.
 At this time William and Hazel are living in San Francisco, and he is working for the magnificently named Pacific Hog Company.